axibase/atsd-use-cases/how-to/shared/import-entity-groups.md

 ![](images/entity-group.png)

+An Entity Group represents a collection of entities, typically grouped by a common feature or an attribute.
+The groups typically consist of entities of similar type, such as 'Docker Containers', or entities collecting the same metrics, such as 'collectd' agents.

-An Entity Group is the highest denomination of data within ATSD.
-An entity may be subdivided into metrics, which may be further subdivided into tags.
-Follow this process to upload a new Entity Group to your local ATSD instance.
+Follow this process to upload a new Entity Group definition to your local ATSD instance.

 1. Click the **Entities** link in the toolbar on the left.